 But if you’re like the rest of the thousands of people online trying to gain some actual traffic and AUTHENTIC ENGAGEMENT then read on.

 Networking online can really take your business to the next level.

 Staking A Claim to Virtual Property

-Deciding to stake your claim to some internet property by getting a product to sell online then building a website is the easy part, believe it or not.
+Deciding to stake your claim to some internet property by getting a product to sell online and then building a website is actually the easy part.

 No experience is necessary and you don’t have to know a lick of coding to build a gorgeous website.

-The downside to that is literally everyone and their mother is now trying to monetize on anything and everything causing markets to become saturated with endless amounts of product.
+The downside though is literally everyone and their mother is now trying to monetize on anything and everything causing saturated markets.